Query vector data with CQL

 Calculate the similarity

-You can calculate the similarity of the best scoring row in a table using a vector search query.
-For applications where similarity and relevance are crucial, this calculation helps you make informed decisions.
+You can use a SELECT statement to calculate the similarity score of the matching row returned by the vector search.
 This calculation enables algorithms to provide more tailored and accurate results.

 The supported functions for this type of query are similarity_dot_product, similarity_cosine, and similarity_euclidean.
-You can use this query with the VECTOR_COLUMN and EMBEDDING_VALUE parameters, which represent vectors.
+The similarity function you use depends on your embeddings model.

-Use a SELECT query to find the row that is most similar to the vector in the search query.
+Use a SELECT query to find the row that is most similar to the query vector, and then calculate the similarity score between the matching row’s vector and the query vector:

 SELECT description, similarity_cosine(item_vector, [0.1, 0.15, 0.3, 0.12, 0.05])